EstrellaSpaans/R_Spotify_Data_Analysis/README.md

 - *Liveness* is the only characteristic to be stable over the past decade.

 **2. Are they any correlations between the variables?** (Pearson Correlation Matrix)
-- A strong positive correlation between *Energy* and *Loudness* (+0.78)
+- A strong positive correlation between *Energy* and *Loudness* (+0.78).
-- A moderate positive correlation between Danceability and Valence (+0.56)
+- A moderate positive correlation between Danceability and Valence (+0.56).
-- A moderate positive correlation between Popularity and Loudness (+0.46)
+- A moderate positive correlation between Popularity and Loudness (+0.46).
-- A strong negative correlation between Acousticness and Energy (-0.75)
+- A strong negative correlation between Acousticness and Energy (-0.75).
-- A moderate negative correlation between Acousticness and Loudness (-0.56)
+- A moderate negative correlation between Acousticness and Loudness (-0.56).
-- A moderate negative correlation between Popularity and Acousticness (-0.57)
+- A moderate negative correlation between Popularity and Acousticness (-0.57).

 **3. What does it take to be in the top 200?** (Simple Linear regression, Density plot by Music genres)
 - There are quite some variations in the top200 popularity score.
 With a threshold of a popularity score of 85, there are 41 outliers, which is approximately 20.5% of all data points.
-- approximately 18% of all streaming numbers account for the popularity score (adjusted r-squared)
+- approximately 18% of all streaming numbers account for the popularity score (adjusted r-squared).
-- Common characteristics for the top 200 songs include low acousticness score, a medium to high loudness score, a low speechness score, a low liveness score, and a medium to high danceability score
+- Common characteristics for the top 200 songs include low acousticness score, a medium to high loudness score, a low speechness score, a low liveness score, and a medium to high danceability score.

 **4. What defines the popular genres suggested by BBC?**
+- Genres K-pop, Electronic Dance Music (EDM), and Hip Hop are in general more popular than African and Latin Pop.
+- Shared characteristics for these genres include ; Energy, Danceability, Valence, Loudness

 ### Hypothesis

 H0: The characteristics (instrumentalness, acousticness, liveness, dancability, energy, loudness, speechness, valence, tempo) of the genres “K-pop”, “Hip Hop”, and “Electronic Dance Music” are not statistically significantly related to song popularity score.*

 HA: The characteristics (acousticness, liveness, dancability, energy, loudness, speechness, valence, tempo) of the genres “K-pop”, “Hip Hop”, and “Electronic Dance Music” are statistically significantly related to song popularity score.

+### Linear Modelling
+- 60% of the data goes into a training set, fitting different models.
+- 20% of the data is used into a query set to compare models *(query_data)*.
+- 20% of the data was reserved to test the finalized model *(test_data)*.

+**Our model should have a confidence level of 95%, which indicates that p-values should be smaller than 0.05.**

+The data does not have any clear linear patterns with the popularity score, indicating that the relationship between our dependent and independent variables is mostly non-linear.
+This has to be taken into account when fitting the best model.

+The approach that was taken was to test all possible combinations of all the characteristics.
+This had let to the creation of 511 different combinations.
+For all of these combinations, it was needed to test four different datasets: the training data and the training data set split by each genre:

+- *Training Data Set:* Model 1, Model 2, Model 3
+- *EDM Training Data:* Model 4, Model 5, Model 6
+- *K-Pop Training Data:* Model 7, Model 8, Model 9
+- *Hip Hop Training Data:* Model 10, Model 11, Model 12

+The models were then tested again with the dataset query_data.